FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 **Adaptive selection**: Turn it on when assembly is required.
 After turning it on, dragging becomes heavier;

 **Inertia Parameter**: Adjust the feel during dragging.
-The minimum value is 0.
 It needs to be operated with caution under the guidance of technical personnel.

 **Damping parameters**: